thesephist/oak/README.md

 }
 ```

-This match expression, combined with safe tail recursion, makes Magnolia Turing-complete.
+This match expression, combined with safe tail recursion, makes Oak Turing-complete.

-Lastly, because callback-based asynchronous concurrency is common in Magnolia, there's special syntax sugar, the `with` expression, to help.
+Lastly, because callback-based asynchronous concurrency is common in Oak, there's special syntax sugar, the `with` expression, to help.
 The `with` syntax sugar de-sugars like this.

 ```js
 with readFile('./path') fn(file) {